Laniakea-elixir-it/LiferayPlugIns/doc/user.md

 # User Guide

+## IAM Authentication modules

-When the LiferayIAM modules are deployed and properly configured the user interface change in few component.
+When the IAM Authentication modules are deployed and properly configured the user interface change in few component.
 The login portlet will include, among the other enabled protocols, the new *INDIGO AAI* authentication method, as shown in the following picture:

 ![Login portlet with INDIGO AAI authentication](img/LogIn.png)